 In May, nicer weather brings people out to participate in walkathons and events that focus on health awareness and healthy living.
-May is also the time that moms around the world get showered with love for Mother's Day.
-But, without question, the most popular holiday in May in the U.S. is Memorial Day, the national holiday that is also known as the unofficial start to summer.
-But, what about the lesser-known, super interesting observances that might tickle your fancy or delight your... children?
+It's also the time that moms around the world get showered with love for Mother's Day.
+Another favorite United States celebration in May is Memorial Day, the national holiday that is also known as the unofficial start to summer.

 01 of 10

 The earliest known surviving photograph dates back to the mid-1820s.
 It shows the view from a window at a wealthy estate in the Burgundy region of France.
-National Photo Month was created as a way to celebrate the invention of the camera.
+National Photo Month, celebrated in May, was created as a way to commemorate the invention of the camera.
 A great way to celebrate this day is to dig up old photographs, take a photography course, or take a look at some of the most iconic images ever snapped.

 02 of 10

-Some may remember the 1973 oil embargo, others may not have even been born yet, but a few years later on May 3 in 1978, then U.S. President Jimmy Carter declared the day "Sun Day" in honor of the economic importance of solar power.
-The sun "can't be embargoed by any foreign nation," as stated by actor Robert Redford at the United Nations when the observance day was created.
+In response to the 1973 oil embargo, the U.S. President Jimmy Carter declared May 3, "Sun Day," in honor of the economic importance of solar power.
+The sun "can't be embargoed by any foreign nation," as stated by actor Robert Redford in regards to the observance day creation at the United Nations.

 03 of 10